Planning a trip to Disney World and you want to stay onsite without breaking the bank?

 The Little Mermaid rooms, however, are very far away from the front of the resort (where you would catch a bus, dine, or swim in the main pool), and the Family Suites are quite expensive.

-In addition to being far away from everything, The Little Mermaid rooms are also never part of promotions, so you'll have to pay full-price if you want to stay in one of those.
+In addition to being far away from everything, The Little Mermaid rooms are not always part of promotions so you may have to pay full-price if you want to stay in one of those.

 1. Pop Century